- This event has passed.

 - Amy Charkowski: Department of Bioagricultural Sciences and Pest Management

 - Pankaj Trivedi: Department of Bioagriculture Sciences and Pest Management

-Moderator: Gene Kelly, Assistant Director for Research and Development at SoGES, Deputy Director of the Agricultural Experiment Station and Associate Dean of Extension.
+Moderator: Gene Kelly, SoGES Faculty Research Liaison, Deputy Director of the Agricultural Experiment Station and Associate Dean of Extension.

 The panel discussion, part of a Managing the Planet series, is free of charge and open to the public.